Skip to main content

-South Dakota SDREC Exam Prep
+South Dakota SDREC Broker Exam Prep

-150 PSI questions (100 national + 50 South Dakota-specific).
-75% passing on each section.
-AI Tutor, two-section mock exams, money-back Pass Guarantee. $59 flat.
+142 PSI questions — 90 national plus 52 South Dakota-specific — with 75% required on each portion in 270 minutes (4.5 hrs).
+AI Tutor, two-portion mock exams, and a money-back Pass Guarantee. $59 flat.

 Total Questions